YannickLefaivre/react-modal-component/README.md

 ### 2.2 Advanced

-To put the focus back on the last item that was active before the modal was opened.
-Use the useRef hook to retrieve the reference of this element and use its current property to give it focus when closing the modal:
+**To put the focus back on the last item that was active before the modal was opened.** Use the useRef hook to retrieve the reference of this element and use its current property to give it focus when closing the modal:

 ```
 // routes/Landing.jsx

+... // import statements

 const Landing = () => {
     const [isOpen, setIsOpen] = useState(false)